ViniciusLimaFernandes/payment-system/README.md

 # stock-management-api
-A CRUD payment system using Spring Boot
+A CRUD stock system using Spring Boot